General Terms & Conditions

 ARTICLE 16: LIABILITY

-16.1 Without prejudice to the GT&Cs, the Processor is liable for the damage caused by processing only where it has not complied with the obligations of the GDPR specifically directed to processors or where it has acted outside or contrary to the lawful instructions of the Controller.
+16.1 Without prejudice to the GT&Cs, the Processor is liable for the damage caused by processing only where it has not complied with the obligations of the Data Protection Laws specifically directed to processors or where it has acted outside or contrary to the lawful instructions of the Controller.

 ARTICLE 17: MISCELLANEOUS